Technology

 They need labeled failure examples to learn from (rare in most facilities).
 They produce point predictions rather than calibrated uncertainty.
 They degrade silently when conditions drift from training data.
 And they're opaque — when they flag something, you can't easily understand why.

-NOBU's approach produces graded confidence levels that reflect genuine uncertainty about system state, works from the first reading without training data, and surfaces problems by design in the areas where it knows the least — exactly where new failure modes tend to appear.
+NOBU's approach produces calibrated risk assessments rather than binary alerts, works from the first reading without training data, and finds developing problems before they become threshold-crossing events — exactly where new failure modes tend to appear.

 Performance

-NOBU's inference engine is implemented in C++ and runs sub-second on standard cloud infrastructure.
+NOBU's inference engine runs sub-second on standard cloud infrastructure.
 Compute runs inside AWS Nitro Enclaves, which provide hardware-enforced isolation — encrypted memory that even the cloud operator cannot access.
 This protects both the inference engine and your sensor data.

 Fast inference